The Boulevard (stadium)

-The Boulevard was a multi-purpose stadium in Hull, England.
-The venue was saved from demolition and reopened on 25 October 2007 as the home of greyhound racing in the city.
-There were plans for it to be used as a community stadium hosting rugby league matches and speedway, but it eventually closed and was demolished in August 2010.
+The Boulevard was a multi-purpose stadium in Hull, England, from 1895 to 2010.
+The venue primarily hosted rugby league matches, speedway and greyhound racing.

 History

+Rugby league

 In the past the ground was used mostly for rugby league matches and was the home stadium of Hull F.C. before the opening of KC Stadium.
 The main entrance was on Airlie Street, giving rise to Hull FC's nickname as 'the Airlie Birds'.
 When it closed, the stadium's capacity was 10,500 people.

 The Boulevard also hosted four matches in various Rugby League World Cups, as well as tour matches between Hull and visiting nations such as Australia and New Zealand.
 The ground had a strong connection with the city's former fishing industry being not far from Hessle Road.